 All Visual Communications classes take place in a Macintosh computer lab and require extensive computer knowledge.
-Detailed information about the program and application process is available on the Web site and at regularly scheduled program overview sessions.
-If you have questions about program requirements, call Counseling and Career Services at 503.399.5120 or the program chair at 503.399.6473.
+Detailed information about the program and application process is available on the web.
+If you have questions about admission requirements, call Counseling and Career Services at 503.399.5120.
+Contact the program chair at 503.399.6473 or email linc@chemeketa.edu for specific program information.